-In your ACD, you should outline any specific medical procedures, health care, or life sustaining procedures you do not want.
-This is known as a refusal of health care.
+In your ACD, you should outline any specific medical procedures, healthcare, or life-sustaining procedures you do or do not want.
+This is known as a refusal of healthcare.

-Clearly state in your ACD the circumstances of when an refusal of health care applies, for example, a do not resuscitate direction or a no transfusion direction.
+Clearly state in your ACD the circumstances of when a refusal of health care applies, for example, a do not resuscitate direction or a no transfusion direction.

-It also means a health practitioner will not be able to provide you a medical procedure or health care service that you have refused.
+It also means a health practitioner will not be able to provide you with a medical procedure or healthcare service that you have refused.

 Lifestyle and personal decisions